Understanding Data Science Roles: Who Does What?

 Taking the Next Step Toward Your Data Science Career

 Now that you have a better understanding of how the data science field works, including the individual roles you might find on a data science team, you can better determine where your skills fit into the larger picture.
-If you’re considering taking a boot camp to gain skills applicable to one of the above data science jobs or advance your current skillset, explore our part-time, in-person Data Analysis and Visualization Boot Camp.
+If you’re considering taking a boot camp to gain skills applicable to one of the above data science jobs or advance your current skillset, explore our part-time Data Analysis and Visualization Boot Camp.